andreavase27/crop-planner/README.md

 INPUTS:

-The user will be asked to give three information:
+The user will be asked to give four information:
 - season in which the user wants to start the garden;
 - how many squared meters are avaiable for the garden;
 - number of types of vegetables to be grown;  (as type we mean the specific vegetable, as eggplant or lattuce)